CrossLoc: Scalable Aerial Localization Assisted by Multimodal Synthetic Data: Experiments

-\textbf{Baselines.} We compare our proposed algorithms against two state-of-the-art baselines: DSAC*~\cite{brachmann2021visual} and sim-to-real coordinate regression DDLoc adapted from~\cite{Zhao2020DomainEstimation}.
-We follow the ARC~\cite{Zhao2020DomainEstimation} architecture to train a regressor for scene coordinates instead of depth with minimum modification; see the supplement for details.
-For a fair comparison, all the approaches utilize the PnP solver from DSAC*~\cite{brachmann2021visual} to estimate camera poses from regressed scene coordinates.
+\textbf{Baselines.} We compare our proposed algorithms against two state-of-the-art scene coordinate regression baselines: DSAC*~\cite{brachmann2021visual} and sim-to-real coordinate regression DDLoc adapted from~\cite{Zhao2020DomainEstimation}.
+We follow the ARC~\cite{Zhao2020DomainEstimation} architecture to train a regressor for coordinates instead of depth with minimum modification; see the supplement for details.
+For a fair comparison, all the coordinate regression-based approaches utilize the PnP solver from DSAC*~\cite{brachmann2021visual} to compute camera poses.
+Also, our method is compared with AtLoc~\cite{wang2020atloc}, a state-of-the-art absolute pose regression (APR) method.
+Please note that AtLoc does not use any 3D labels and has much less information to learn from during training.